python-monty/DataViz_Final_Project/README.md

 ## Data

--The data I propose to visualize for my project is a Cyber Security Attack dataset from the University of Maryland's CISSM Cyber Attacks Database.
+-The data for this visualization project is a Cyber Security Attack dataset from the University of Maryland's CISSM Cyber Attacks Database.

 -This dataset provides information related to the tactics of know Cyber actors, against organizations catagorized by industry type from Jan 1 2014 to Dec 29 2023.